DevaPriya5102/MathsGPt/README.md

-# Text to Math Solver and Data Search Assistant
+# Text to Math Solver using DeepSeek

 This Streamlit application provides a chatbot interface capable of solving mathematical problems, answering reasoning-based questions, and searching Wikipedia for information.
 It leverages the power of Large Language Models (LLMs) and specialized tools to provide comprehensive and informative responses.